Headquarters (The Monkees album)

-Headquarters is the third album by the Monkees, released in May 1967 after the first season of their television series had concluded.
-It was the first album on which the group members made substantial songwriting and instrumental contributions, rather than relying on session musicians and professional songwriters.
-After a struggle for creative autonomy with their record label, the group had been allowed, to a degree, to record by themselves.
-Headquarters became the group's third consecutive No. 1 album on the Billboard 200 chart and was certified double platinum in the United States with sales of more than two million copies within the first two months of release.
-It also peaked at No. 2 on the UK charts.
-It is included in the 2006 book 1001 Albums You Must Hear Before You Die.
+Headquarters is the third studio album by the American pop rock band The Monkees, released on May 22, 1967, by Colgems Records.
+It was the first Monkees album on which the four band members played instruments and wrote much of the material themselves, following a struggle for creative control over their music with supervisor Don Kirshner.
+After winning the right to produce their own recordings, the group recorded Headquarters with producer Chip Douglas, and largely dispensed with session musicians.
+The album was a commercial success: it became the Monkees' third consecutive Billboard 200 number-one album in the United States, selling over two million copies within the first two months of release (earning a double platinum certification).
+It also reached No. 2 on the UK Albums Chart.
+Headquarters has since been included in the book 1001 Albums You Must Hear Before You Die.